RenrenRihitoRayo/dpl/README.md

 In DPL we dont care if you write messy code, dev to dev, we know if it works, it works.
-No need to waste a weeks worth of coffe trying to fux a bug because your senior dev asked you to make the code ***prettier***.
+No need to waste a weeks worth of coffe trying to fix a bug because your senior dev asked you to make the code ***prettier***.

 ## Installation